ram-nadella/DashMate.tmbundle/README.md

 ## Installation

-Download the [latest version](https://github.com/ram-nadella/DashMate.tmbundle/releases) of this plugin, unarchive and double click DashMate.tmbundle to install.
+Download the DashMate.tmbundle zip archive from the [latest release](https://github.com/ram-nadella/DashMate.tmbundle/releases/latest), unzip and double click DashMate.tmbundle to install.

-(Don't forget to install Dash if you don't have it already)
+(Don't forget to install [Dash](http://kapeli.com/dash) if you don't have it already)

 ## Usage